apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/sql.md

 ## Create Task

-- Click Project Management-Project Name-Workflow Definition, and click the "Create Workflow" button to enter the DAG editing page.
+- Click `Project -> Management-Project -> Name-Workflow Definition`, and click the "Create Workflow" button to enter the DAG editing page.
 - Drag from the toolbar <img src="/img/tasks/icons/sql.png" width="25"/> to the canvas.

 ## Task Parameter